Next-Level3/nl3-integation-auth0-action/README.md

 # NL3 Auth0 Action for Performing Account Protection Check
 This integration allows auth0 customers to integrate a post login action to check the lock status for their users' accounts and block access if locked.
+This integration requires an active license with Next Level3.
+Please visit www.nextlevel3.com for more details on how to sign up for NL3 Account Protection.

 ## Steps for configuring as a custom action
 1. Log into manage.auth0.com as a user with permissions to create and modify custom actions